Francesco Romani

 International Humanitarian Law / International Human Rights Law / International Cultural Heritage Law / International Responsibility and Litigation / Theory of Sovereignty

-Francesco is also a chargé d'enseignement at the Lille Catholic University.
-Prior to joining the Geneva Academy, he was a post-doctoral researcher at the Art-Law Centre of the University of Geneva and Principal Investigator for the Swiss National Science Foundation project ‘The Temporal Dimension of Sovereignty in Light of the Restitution of Cultural Artefacts’.
-He also worked for the International Committee of the Red Cross’ Customary International Humanitarian Law Project at the Lauterpacht Centre and was a Research Associate at Wolfson College (University of Cambridge).
+Prior to joining the Geneva Academy, Francesco was a post-doctoral researcher at the Art-Law Centre of the University of Geneva, where he acted as Principal Investigator for the Swiss National Science Foundation project ‘The Temporal Dimension of Sovereignty in Light of the Restitution of Cultural Artefacts’.
+He also worked for the ICRC’s Customary International Humanitarian Law Project at the Lauterpacht Centre and was a Research Associate at Wolfson College (University of Cambridge).
 Francesco has conducted legal research in academic centres (Harvard Law School Program on International Law and Armed Conflict, Geneva Graduate Institute’s Global Governance Centre) and policy-oriented organizations (Interpeace, Justice Rapid Response).

 Francesco holds a PhD in International Law from the Graduate Institute of International and Development Studies of Geneva.
 During his doctoral studies, he was a Grotius Research Scholar at the University of Michigan Law School and a Visiting Researcher at Harvard Law School.
 His research on belligerent reprisals and their formalization under international law will be published in Belligerent Reprisals from Enforcement to Reciprocity: A New Theory of Retaliation in Conflict (CUP, forthcoming).